-In Montenegro the "Low on Non-Ionizing Protection" is actually in the phase of its adoption.
-In the meantime, old ex-Yugoslavia standards, more strict than the EU ones, are applied.
-However, those standards take into account just the EMF level, not SAR.
-The measurements procedures are based upon ECC Recommendation (02)04 ("Measuring non-ionising electromagnetic radiation").
+In Montenegro the "Low on Non-Ionizing Protection" has been adopted.
+However, it will be applied as from 1st July 2015.
+In the meantime, special working groups have been working on necessary bylaws that will among other things precisely define the limits for EMF levels taking into account sources per frequency ranges, still not for SAR.
+At the moment, old ex-Yugoslavia standards, more strict than the EU ones, are applied.
+These standards give just limits for the cumulative EMF levels without making any difference with respect to the sources of EMF or the operational frequency ranges.
+The measurements procedures for EMF levels are based upon ECC Recommendation (02)04 ("Measuring non-ionising electromagnetic radiation").